 ON THE EDGE OF AWAKENING Granite and Steel

 The rotational collection is comprised of sculptures that have been loaned to Flossmoor for a two to three-year exhibition period.
-The first three sculptures are currently on display.
-The others have been returned to the artists.
+Pictured below are those currently on exhibit.

 CELESTIAL TRIO Stainless Steel Exhibited: 2005-2012

 PULLING III Powder Coated Steel Exhibited: 2006 - 2009

 GUARDIAN TRILOGY Stainless Steel, Glass, Granite and Bronze Exhibited: 2000-2004

 WINDSWEPT Painted Stainless Steel Exhibited: 2001-2004

 Homewood-Flossmoor High School Honorarium, 2016 (on display in front of the Flossmoor Public Library until 2019)

 The inspiration for this year’s student driven public sculpture developed from an in-class conversation about community.
 In addition to being a social group whose members reside in a specific locality, share a government, and often have a common cultural and historical heritage, our conversation relied heavily on community as a living organism; where change and growth are constantly occurring and embraced.